Avro 707: Operational history

 The Avro 707B at Farnborough, in 1951.

-On 4 September 1949, the first Avro 707, VX784, performed its maiden flight from RAF Boscombe Down, Squadron Leader Samuel Eric Esler, DFC, AE, was at the controls.
+On 4 September 1949, the first Avro 707, VX784, performed its maiden flight from RAF Boscombe Down, with Squadron Leader Samuel Eric Esler, DFC, AE at the controls.
 Two days later, it was statically displayed at the Farnborough Airshow.
 However, testing with the first prototype was cut shortly when, on 30 September 1949, it crashed near Blackbushe during a test flight, killing Esler.
 The loss of the first prototype led to the construction of the second prototype being temporarily halted while the design was re-examined, leading to several refinements being implemented.

 The next prototype, VX790, renamed the 707B, had a longer nose, different cockpit canopy, a wing of different (51°) sweep and a longer nose wheel leg to provide the high angle of incidence required by deltas for landing and take off.
 The Avro 707B was given the same dorsal engine intake as the first prototype, although this was later modified to a NACA design.
 It first flew on 6 September 1950; the aircraft quickly proved to be relatively docile in flight.
 Both the 707 and 707B were largely flown to test low speed characteristics.

 The third aircraft, designated 707A, WD280 was built for higher speed testing.
 Experience with the dorsal intake of the earlier 707 and 707B had shown that as speed increased, the cockpit induced turbulence which interrupted the intake airflow, thus the intakes were repositioned to the wing roots.
 It was not designed for supersonic flight as it was felt this would necessitate both power-operated flight controls and far greater engine power.
 When the Vulcan appeared, it looked very much like an enlarged 707A.
 Later, this 707A was used to test the compound leading edge sweep subsequently used on all Vulcans.
 Although the first Vulcan prototype was already flying, a second 707A WZ736 was produced to speed the development programme.
 It made its maiden fight on 20 February 1953.

 The final variant was the two-seat 707C; originally four examples were ordered by the RAF with the intention of conducting orientation training for flying aircraft with delta wing configurations using the type.
 The 707C was provisioned with a wider cockpit to accommodate a "side-by-side" seating arrangement and dual flight controls.
 However, the production order was cancelled; accordingly, only the sole prototype, WZ744, was built.
 The 707C had its maiden flight on 1 July 1953 and was ultimately employed in other research that did not involve Vulcan development.